awsdocs/aws-dms-user-guide/doc_source/getting-started-instance.md

 # Step 1: Create an instance profile<a name="getting-started-instance"></a>

+Before you create an instance profile, configure a subnet group for your instance profile\.
+A *subnet* is a range of IP addresses in your VPC\.
+A *subnet group* includes subnets from different Availability Zones which your instance profile can use\.

+**To create a subnet group**

+1. Sign in to the AWS Management Console and open the AWS DMS console at [https://console\.aws\.amazon\.com/dms/v2/](https://console.aws.amazon.com/dms/v2/)\.

+1. In the navigation pane, choose **Subnet groups**, and then choose **Create subnet group**\.

+1. For **Name**, enter a unique name of your subnet group\.

+1. For **Description**, enter a brief description of your subnet group\.

+1. For **VPC**, choose a VPC that has at least one subnet in at least two Availability Zones\.

+1. For **Add subnets**, choose subnets to include in the subnet group\.
+You must choose subnets in at least two Availability Zones\.

+   To connect to Amazon RDS databases, add public subnets into your subnet group\.
+To connect to on\-premises databases, use private subnets into your subnet group\.

+1. Choose **Create subnet group**\.

 You can create an instance profile as described in the following procedure\.
 In this instance profile, you specify network and security settings for your DMS Schema Conversion project\.

 **To create an instance profile**